OcelotBabou/Quartz/content/2-The World/Regions/Locations/Lake Serenith.md

 **Local Legends or Stories:**

-There are many stories surrounding Lake Serenith, but one of the most enduring is the tale of **Star Fall/Rise Island**, named for the similar yet opposing legends held by the kingdoms of **Avatolika** and **Vasae**.
-To the **Avatolikans** in the west, the island is known as **Star Fall Island**, a sacred resting place where the stars descend into the waters at dawn to sleep, their nightly duties fulfilled.
-In contrast, the **Vasaeans** of the east call it **Star Rise Island**, believing it to be the birthplace of the stars, where they emerge from the depths each evening to light up the heavens.
+There are many stories surrounding Lake Serenith, but one of the most enduring is the tale of Star Fall/Rise Island, named for the similar yet opposing legends held by the kingdoms of Avatolika and Vasae.
+To the Avatolikans in the west, the island is known as Star Fall Island, a sacred resting place where the stars descend into the waters at dawn to sleep, their nightly duties fulfilled.
+In contrast, the Vasaeans of the east call it Star Rise Island, believing it to be the birthplace of the stars, where they emerge from the depths each evening to light up the heavens.

 Despite their differing views, both kingdoms share a belief in the island’s mystical connection to the stars.
 They tell of celestial beings left behind, taking human form during the day and roaming the island as guardians of its sacred nature.
 These "starfolk" are said to watch over the balance between the heavens and the world below, and to befriend one is to find eternal peace in life.